-- II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) - II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core)

-II.B.2.e) administer and maintain an educational environment

-conducive to educating fellows; and, (Core)

-II.B.2.f) pursue faculty development designed to enhance their skills.
+II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; ^(Core) II.B.2.f) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, ^(Core) II.B.2.g) pursue faculty development designed to enhance their skills at least annually. ^(Core)

+Background and Intent: Faculty development is intended to describe structured programming developed for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
+Faculty development may occur in a variety of configurations (lecture, workshop, etc.) using internal and/or external resources.
+Programming is typically needs-based (individual or group) and may be specific to the institution or the program.
+Faculty development programming is to be reported for the fellowship program faculty in the aggregate.

 II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1) have current certification in the subspecialty by the acceptable to the Review Committee.
-(Core)

-American Board of Internal Medicine (ABIM), the American Board of Family Medicine (ABFM) or the American Osteopathic Board of Internal Medicine (AOBIM), American Osteopathic Board of Family Physicians (AOBFP), or possess qualifications judged fellowship program education must be approved by the program director.
-(Core)
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director. ^(Core)

-II.B.3.c) Any non-physician faculty members who participate in